Theanko1412/MacroOSRS/README.md

 - Command for only mouse movement (no clicks)
 - Saving and loading macros in JSON format
 - Looping macros
+- Recommending using RuneLite with menu entry plugin for better experience
+- Recommending always having compas locked and zoomed all the way in or out, so the coordinates are the same every time you load the macro.
+This is not required, but it will make your life easier.

 # Randomness
 ## Right click -> Modify Time Distribution